-These terms of trade are incorporated into any contract of sale of goods and services (“Goods”) between Jean Müller (New Zealand) Limited (the “Supplier”) and any customer (the “Customer”) that places an order for Goods and/or Services with the Supplier (“Order”).
+These terms of trade (“Terms”) are incorporated into any contract for the sale of goods and/or services (“Goods and/or Services”) between Jean Müller (New Zealand) Limited, company number 3220567 (the “Supplier”) and any customer (the “Customer”) that places an order for Goods and/or Services with the Supplier (“Order”).

-These terms of trade prevail over any other terms and conditions, or other form of contract despite any indication to the contrary by any person acting or apparently acting on behalf of the Supplier, unless agreed in writing by a duly authorised officer of the Supplier.
+These Terms prevail over any other terms and conditions, or any other form of contract, despite any indication to the contrary by any person acting or apparently acting on behalf of the Supplier, unless agreed in writing by a duly authorised officer of the Supplier.
 The Supplier reserves the right to change these Terms from time to time by giving notice of the amendment to the Customer.
 Notice is deemed given to the Customer when the Supplier posts the amendment to the Supplier’s website, but, for the avoidance of doubt, will not apply to Orders already placed.

-The price for the Goods will be that price agreed by the Supplier with the Customer at the time of the order.
-The Supplier will not be under any obligation to publish a price list.
-The Customer must also pay any taxes and duties which may be applicable, including GST payable in respect of Goods in accordance with the Goods and Services Tax Act 1985.
+The price for the Goods and/or Services will be the price agreed by the Supplier with the Customer at the time of the Order.
+The Supplier is under no obligation to publish a price list.

 All payments received will be credited chronologically against invoices which are issued earlier in time regardless of whether the payment is stated to be for a later invoice.

-The Supplier reserves the right to charge freight for despatches under the value of $250 or for bulky deliveries such as cabinets and distribution racks.
-Otherwise, unless specifically agreed to the contrary in writing, the Supplier will absorb the costs of, and incidental to, transportation of Goods having a value above $250.
+The Supplier reserves the right to charge freight costs for dispatches under the value of NZ$250.00, or for bulky deliveries such as cabinets and distribution racks.
+Otherwise, unless specifically agreed to the contrary in writing, the Supplier will absorb the costs of, and incidental to, transportation of Goods having a value above NZ$250.00.

-The freight cost for deliveries outside New Zealand is to be negotiated between the Supplier and the Customer on a case by case basis.
+Freight cost for deliveries outside of New Zealand must be negotiated between the Supplier and the Customer on a case by case basis.